AlexCC93/readthedocs_test/docs/source/Nodes.rst

 Do not forget
 -------------
 Remember to have your environment properly setup.
-Perform the following if the ROS2 package cannot be found when executing it:
+Perform the following, if the ROS2 package cannot be found when executing it:

 .. code-block:: console

    source install/setup.sh

 See this example:

 - Look at the error of not being able to find the desired package.

 .. image:: images/ErrorNotSourcing.png
    :alt: Error message of not sourcing workspace correctly.

 - Source the appropriate setup script to correctly configure the environment.
 .. image:: images/SourcingWorkspace.png
    :alt: Correctly sourcing the workspace.

 Notice that the sourcing is performed inside the workspace folder.

 Important commands
 ------------------
-The following can be executed with a node.
+The following can be executed with a node:

 Running a node
 ~~~~~~~~~~~~~~